bowale01/Devops_Task/README.md

 # Debolek_Devops_Task
 DevOps Technical Assessment
-Deploy to Kubernetes cluster one of the applications prescribed in this task ("Applications set" part).
+Deploy to Kubernete cluster one of the applications prescribed in this task ("Applications set" part).